 - Learning to tolerate a small amount of hunger

 - Seeking support from friends, family members and, ideally, a health professional

 Dietary practices: There are several key long-term goals for reversing prediabetes.
 They include:

 These goals can most easily be achieved by eating a diet dominated by unprocessed, plant-based foods.
 Eating this way can help with weight loss, but can also independently keep insulin resistance from worsening.

 Physical activity: Gradually increase physical activity to 60 minutes day (about 8,000 steps).
 Exercise helps with weight loss, but also trains muscles to become better at removing sugar from the bloodstream.

-This is the second in a series of blogs discussing pre-diabetes and Type 2 diabetes.
-The first installment examined what happens inside the body in pre-diabetes.
+This is the second in a series of blog posts discussing prediabetes and Type 2 diabetes.
+The first installment examined what happens inside the body in prediabetes.
 The next blog post will focus on why diabetes treatment is often inadequate despite its high cost.

 Randall Stafford, MD, PhD, a professor of medicine and director of the Program on Prevention Outcomes and Practices, practices primary care internal medicine at Stanford.
 He is developing practical strategies to improve how physicians and consumers approach chronic disease treatment and prevention.